An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Introduction

 Quantum computing introduces a novel paradigm for information processing, leveraging principles of quantum mechanics such as superposition and entanglement.
 Unlike classical computation, which uses bits as the fundamental units of information, quantum computation employs qubits, enabling the parallel exploration of multiple computational pathways.
 This unique capability allows quantum algorithms to solve certain computational problems exponentially faster than their classical counterparts.
 Notable examples include Simon's problem~\cite{Sim97} and the period-finding problem~\cite{Sho97}, which demonstrate the transformative potential of quantum computation.

-Both Simon's problem and period-finding problem can be understood as specific instances of a broader class of computational problems known as the \emph{Hidden Subgroup Problem (HSP)}.
+Both Simon's problem and the period-finding problem can be understood as specific instances of a broader class of problems known as the \emph{Hidden Subgroup Problem (HSP)}.
 This framework, rooted in group theory, provides a unified description of such problems.
-Each instance of HSP is characterized by the group under consideration and the properties of the given oracle.
+Each instance of the HSP is characterized by the group under consideration.
 For example, Simon's problem is associated with the Boolean group $(\mathbb{Z}_2^n, \oplus)$, while the period-finding problem corresponds to the cyclic group $(\mathbb{Z}_N, +)$.
-Beyond these examples, there are also instances of HSP involving various cases of abelian and non-abelian groups~\cite{Hal07,HMRRS10,Kup05,Chi22}.
+Beyond these examples, there are diverse instances of the HSP arising from both abelian and non-abelian groups~\cite{BCvD05,CKL06,DJ92,Gav04,Hal05,Kup05}.

-For the abelian HSP (AHSP), where the underlying group $G$ is abelian, the problem can be solved in polynomial time with respect to the logarithm of the group order, $\log{|G|}$ \cite{Lom04}.
-This success positions the HSP as a cornerstone in the development of quantum algorithms, showcasing their superiority over classical approaches.
-However, implementing quantum algorithms on real quantum computers introduces significant practical challenges, such as environmental noise, operational errors, and the demands of initialization.
-While considerable effort has been devoted to mitigating noise and enhancing operation accuracy, the initialization process—essential for many iterative algorithms—remains relatively underexplored.
+For the abelian HSP (AHSP), where the underlying group $G$ is abelian, the problem can be solved in polynomial time with respect to the logarithm of the group order, $\log{|G|}$~\cite{Lom04}.
+This success positions the HSP as a cornerstone in the development of quantum algorithms illustrating their advantage over classical algorithms.
+However, implementing quantum algorithms on real quantum computers introduces several practical challenges, including noise, gate imperfections, and the cost of state preparation.
+In particular, the initialization of quantum registers into a prescribed pure state can represent a non-negligible overhead, especially in contexts where quantum subroutines are executed repeatedly or intermediate quantum states must be reused.
+Under such conditions, state initialization may become a substantial experimental bottleneck.

-In the context of solving HSPs, initialization plays a particularly critical role, as iterative subroutines like Quantum Fourier Sampling form the backbone of these algorithms~\cite{Lom04}.
-Inefficiencies in initialization can create significant bottlenecks, undermining the computational advantages offered by quantum algorithms.
-Addressing this overlooked aspect is therefore crucial to realizing the full potential of quantum computing for HSPs.
-In practice, trapped-ion systems highlight the criticality of initialization.
-These systems rely on sequential \emph{resolved sideband cooling} to prepare ions in their motional ground state~\cite{DBIW89,MMK+95}, which has difficulties in controlling multiple ions simultaneously~\cite{BCMS19}.
-Consequently, the initialization process may be a significant bottleneck for scaling up trapped-ion quantum computers.